SoftwareOutlook/ASEArch-Test-Codes/README.md

 -pc                      prints various setting of the run

--v                       Prints all collected timings for all MPI tasks
+-v                       Prints all collected timings for all MPI tasks.
-                         Default : prints only the average, min and max value of the timings and normalised standard deviation.
+                         Default output prints only the average, min and max value of the timings and the normalised standard deviation.